 When should you start making decisions on a strategic basis?
 When you are out of debt?
-When you get organized?
+When you "get organized"?
 The answer is an emphatic no!
-Today is the best time to begin.
+Todav is the best time to begin.
 Why?
-Simply because the process can be used effectively to achieve any and all financial objectives.
-But, understand that the process should be continuous.
+Simply because the process can be used effectively to achieve any and financial objectives. all But. understand that the process should be continuous.
 Each time objectives are realized, or changed, each time information changes; a new analysis, and new strategy, and/or new advice may be required.

 How long should you follow this process of making decisions on a strategic basis?
 Until you are financially independent?
-Until you are on track?
-The answer is quite simply always.
+Until you are "on track"?
+The answer is quite simply - always.